 |Narrow (Less than shoulder-width)||

-👉Take note that difference among muscle-activity elicited where not significant enough; hence, all pull-up variations can promote more-or-less similar adaptations.
+👉Take note that differences among muscle-activity elicited were not significant enough; hence, all pull-up variations can promote more or less similar adaptations.

 This means that grip width and style can come down to PREFERENCE.

 If you want toi improve your pulling strength, build superior upper body muscles, and have healthier shoulder joints, then training the pull-up is key.